cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 This purpose means that HTML offers a set of **elements** for this purpose.
 In this section, we will list, describe, and illustrate how to use these elements.

-First, as you learn HTML, please refer to the official documentation.
+First, as you learn HTML, please refer to the official documentation at [WHATWG][whatwg].
-The documentation is provided by [W3C][w3c], which is the organizing body for managing the HTML standards (among other web related technologies), its specifications, and documentation.
+WHATWG is the working group for managing the HTML standards, its specifications, and documentation.
-The documentation for HTML5 should be constantly referenced throughout this work can be found at the following sources:
+The documentation for HTML5 should be constantly referenced throughout this work.
+See:

-- [HTML5 at W3C][html5_w3c] or the most current draft: https://html.spec.whatwg.org/
+- [HTML5 at WHATWG][html5_whatwg]
 - Specifically the section on semantics: https://html.spec.whatwg.org/#semantics

-Mozilla maintains a solid reference source:
+Mozilla also maintains a solid reference source:

 - [MDN Web Docs: HTML][html_mdn]